Westward Ho the Wagons!: Production

-Fess Parker stars in the film, which also features the last and posthumous big-screen appearance of George Reeves.
+Fess Parker stars in the film, which also features the last big-screen appearance of George Reeves.
 It was released on videotape in 1986 and on March 18, 1997.
 The film was shot in Janss Conejo Ranch, now known as Wildwood Regional Park in Thousand Oaks, California.
 Four Mousketeers from the "Mickey Mouse Club" were in the film: Tommy Cole, Doreen Tracey, Cubby O'Brien, and Karen Pendleton.

 The film was only a moderate success, and received mixed reviews.
 Fess Parker's version of the song "Wringle Wrangle" from the film was released as a single.

 Reception

 Variety noted: "Cinemascope treatment allows a vast panorama against which to limn the simple, yet stirring, narrative, and there's the marquee lure of Fess Parker for the younger trade particularly."
 Harrison's Reports wrote: "Set against highly impressive outdoor backgrounds and beautifully photographed in CinemaScope and Technicolor, this Walt Disney live-action western should go over well with the family trade, particularly the youngsters, for children play an important part in the proceedings."
 The Monthly Film Bulletin wrote: "Walt Disney's latest western adventure contains neither the excitement, the good humour nor the high spirits of his Davy Crockett films.
 There is a sense of strain; the humour hangs heavy; the action and its outcome is always predictable.
 The undaunted Fess Parker, however, remains as resolute as ever, and sings with the same charm and style."